dauwhe/why-books/README.md

 ## 6. Mine.

 I want to save a copy of the book.
-I suppose I could go through each HTML document in turn and save via the browser.
+Easy on Android, harder on iOS, really difficult on desktop.

+What happens if the server goes away?
+What if I want to back up my copy of the book?

 ## 7. Search